lowRISC/qemu/docs/opentitan/otptool.md

   only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such a condition exists.
 See [Bit position syntax](#bit-syntax) for how to specify a bit.

+* `--change` updates the value of a field in the specified partition.
+The flag may be repeated.
+  Note that changing the partition content without specifying the `-F` flag may result into a corrupted partition. `otptool.py` accepts the following value syntax:

+  - `"string"` or `'string'`: an arbitrary string, which is automatically encoded into UTF8 raw bytes.
+Note that the shell may interpret the single or double quote characters, so it may be required to use `'part:field="string"'` as the argument to bypass any shell replacement,
+  - `true`, `false`, `on`, `off`, `enabled`, `disabled` as a boolean specifier.
+The boolean value is encoded according to the OTP map into an hardened boolean or a MUBI value,
+  - an hexadecimal value starting with with `0x`
+  - a string of hexadecimal nibbles, _e.g._ `01020304abcdef`, which is converted into raw bytes

+  If the partition field is larger than the specified value, the value is left-extended with NUL bytes.
+Values larger than the partition field length are rejected.

-* `--empty` reset a whole parition, including its digest if any and ECC bits.
+* `--empty` reset a whole partition, including its digest if any and ECC bits.
 This option is only intended for test purposes.
 This flag may be repeated.
 Partition(s) can be specified either by their index or their name.

 * `--erase` reset a specific field within a partition.
 The flag may be repeated.

 * `--no-version` disable OTP image version reporting when `-s` is used.

-* `--fix-ecc` may be used to rebuild the ECC values for all slots that have been modified using the ECC modification operations, and any detected error.

 * `--set-bit` sets the specified bit in the OTP data.
 This flag may be repeated.
 This option is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such